deubert-it/docker-db-preloader/README.md

 # db-databuilder

-Tools to create prefilled database volume containers.
+Tools to create prefilled database volume containers with jenkins and docker-compose.

 Concept:
 - build and start mysql or mariadb container